Vigen Sargsyan: Centennial of the Armenian genocide

-The official slogan of the commemoration: “I Remember and Demand…” and stylized Forget-Me-Not flower as an emblem of the commemorative events were developed and adopted by the State Committee by proposal of Mr. Sargsyan.
+The official slogan of the commemoration: “I Remember and Demand…” and stylized Forget-Me-Not flower as an emblem of the commemorative events were developed and adopted by the State Committee by proposal of Sargsyan.

 In the context of the Centennial, Armenia initiated and successfully implemented adoption of the UN GA Declaration, establishing an International Day of Commemoration and Dignity of the Victims of the Crime of Genocide and of the Prevention of This Crime (December 9).

 Some of the main events included a Global Forum Against the Crime of Genocide, which since has become a regular bilateral event.
 65 local committees established in over four dozen countries planned and implemented events across the world.
 Major events were held in Vatican by Pope Francis, Washington National Cathedral with participation of Vice-President Joe Biden, National Dome in Berlin with President Joachim Gauck.
 Events in Yerevan were attended by 58 national delegations, led by heads of states, parliaments, and governments.

-2017 and 2018 Parliamentary elections
+2017 and 2018 parliamentary elections

 Sargsyan joined the Republican Party of Armenia in November 2016 and a few months later led the party list during the 2017 national parliamentary elections, in which Republican Party secured parliamentary majority by gaining 49.7% of popular vote.
 After the elections Sargsyan was re-appointed as the Minister of Defense.

 After resigning in May 2018, Sargsyan returned to active politics a few months later.
 A few months later Sargsyan was elected the Republican Party's First Deputy Chairman (November 2018), and led the Republican Party’s electoral list in the 2018 December snap parliamentary elections.
 On 28 November, Sargsyan invited Pashinyan to take part in a live TV debate, but the proposal was turned down by Pashinyan.
 The Central Electoral Commission announced that the Republican Party fell 0.2% short of the necessary votes to win any seats in parliament, and the party became extra-parliamentary opposition for the first time in its history.